 This Prospectus will not be updated for any developments that occur after its date.
-In particular, this Prospectus is not required to be updated as of the date of any approval by the Swiss Review Body.
-Consequently, neither the delivery of this Prospectus nor the offering, sale or delivery of any Bonds shall in any circumstances imply that the information contained herein concerning the Issuer or the Guarantor is correct at any time subsequent to the date hereof or that any other information supplied in connection with the issue of the Bonds is correct as of any time subsequent the date indicated in the document containing the same.
+In particular, this Prospectus is not required to be updated as of the date of any approval by the SIX Exchange Regulation Ltd in its capacity as Swiss review body (the "Swiss Review Body") pursuant to article 52 of the Swiss Financial Services Act of 15 June 2018, as amended (the "FinSA").
+Consequently, neither the delivery of this Prospectus nor the offering, sale or delivery of any Bonds shall in any circumstances imply that the information contained herein concerning the Issuer is correct at any time subsequent to the date hereof or that any other information supplied in connection with the issue of the Bonds is correct as of any time subsequent the date indicated in the document containing the same.